stevinz/awesome-game-engine-dev/README.md

         - :earth_americas: [Vulkan](https://www.vulkan.org) - Vulkan is a cross-platform industry standard enabling developers to target a wide range of devices with the same graphics API. [[Sample Code](https://github.com/khronosGroup/Vulkan-samples)]
         - :books: [Vulkan Tutorial](https://vulkan-tutorial.com) : This tutorial will teach you the basics of using the Vulkan graphics and compute API.
     - #### Graphics API: WebGL <a name="Graphics-WebGL"></a>
-        - :earth_americas: [WebGL](https://www.khronos.org/webgl/) [:octocat:](https://github.com/KhronosGroup/WebGL) : Cross-platform open web standard for a low-level 3D graphics API based on OpenGL ES, exposed to ECMAScript (Javascript) via the HTML5 Canvas element.
+        - :earth_americas: [WebGL](https://www.khronos.org/webgl/) [:octocat:](https://github.com/KhronosGroup/WebGL) : Cross-platform open web standard for a low-level 3D graphics API based on OpenGL ES, exposed to ECMAScript (JavaScript) via the HTML5 Canvas element.
         - :books: [WebGL Fundamentals](https://webglfundamentals.org) : :fire: Set of articles that teach WebGL from basic principles, bringing you to a full understanding of what WebGL really is and how it really works.
         - :books: [WebGL 2 Fundamentals](https://webgl2fundamentals.org) : WebGL Fundamentals tutorials updated to use / take advantage of / explain WebGL2.
         - :books: [WebGL Tutorial](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial) : This Mozilla tutorial describes how to use the canvas element to draw WebGL graphics, starting with the basics.
     - #### Graphics API: WebGPU <a name="Graphics-WebGPU"></a>
-        - :earth_americas: [Dawn](https://dawn.googlesource.com/dawn) : Google's open-source and cross-platform implementation of the work-in-progress WebGPU standard.
+        - :earth_americas: [Dawn](https://dawn.googlesource.com/dawn) : Google's open-source and cross-platform implementation of the WebGPU standard.
         - :earth_americas: [WebGPU](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) [:octocat:](https://github.com/gpuweb/gpuweb) : Next generation web API that exposes modern computer graphics capabilities, specifically Direct3D 12, Metal, and Vulkan, for performing rendering and computation operations on the GPU.
         - :earth_americas: [WebGPU Demos](https://webkit.org/demos/webgpu/) : Apple's a collection of simple WebGPU examples.
 They should work in the latest WebKit builds and Safari Technology Preview release.
     - #### Platform: XNA <a name="Graphics-XNA"></a>